Get Started Investing

 How Titan Invest Works: The Investment Process

-• Long-term investors with low turnover
+• Long-term investors with low portfolio turnover

-Why Only 20 Stocks?
+Why Only 15 to 25 Stocks?

 mobile app titan

-They use 20 stocks because you’re neither increasing returns nor reducing risk at this point.
 Titan offered a quote from legendary investor Burton Malkiel (the guy I referenced earlier who wrote the classic investment book A Random Walk Down Wall Street) to this question:

 “By the time the portfolio contains close to 20 equal-sized and well-diversified issues, the total risk (standard deviation of returns) of the portfolio is reduced by 70 percent.
 Further increase in the number of holdings does not produce any significant further risk reduction.”